davidDuymelinck/PseudoStatic/README.md

 For the templates and data files I always use the filenames page.html.twig and data.yaml.
 After a while you will get tired of typing it over and over.
 That is why i made a command `php console.php create:page`.
 It will ask for the url and create the page based on that.
 If you type y with the next question the data file will be created.

+Until now I was focused on displaying data and markup, but sites display other files too like images, javascript files and so on.
+The problem with the php build in server is that there is a bug with urls containing a point character.
+So i got an apache server running.
+In the .htaccess file i excluded javascript, css and a few image file types.
+All other file types like json, xml can be rendered by a template.